yhiraki/dot-emacs.d/README.md

 The concept of this configuration is:
    - Keep it simple and organized.
 And therefore,
    - Give a fuck about the starting time of Emacs (I got that 10 seconds).
-This is also why I don't compile my *.el-files to have an increased start-up time.
+This is also why I don't compile my *.el-files.
+That might decrease the start up time, but might cause trouble when changing the el files. an increased start-up time.
-   - Make it easy to use Emacs.
+   - Make it possible to dig into Emacs for beginners without starting at zero.
+However, you will still need to understand the configuration mechanism.
+At least when there are problems!
-   - Make it easy to spread that Emacs configuration to several machines.
+   - Make it easy to spread this Emacs configuration to several machines.